North Country Trail offers challenges and unique beauty from...

 It also requires a lot of volunteers, like Tom Moberg of Fargo who serves as the trail association's national board president.

-The volunteers help to keep trails mowed or marked in such places as Walcott and Colfax, small towns just west of Abercrombie where the trail crosses from North Dakota into Minnesota.
+The volunteers help to keep the trail mowed or marked in such places as Walcott and Colfax, small towns just west of Abercrombie where the trail crosses from North Dakota into Minnesota.

-Moberg, who will end his three-year term as president when the the trail association has its annual celebration in Fargo Sept, 14-17, said there are about 60 members of the Dakota Prairie Chapter from Cass, Richland and Ransom counties.
+Moberg, who will end his three-year term as president when the the trail association has its annual celebration in Fargo on Sept., 14-17, said there are about 60 members of the Dakota Prairie Chapter from Cass, Richland and Ransom counties.

-The trails often wind through some of the most beautiful spots in the six states.
+The trail winds through some of the most beautiful scenery in the six states.

-In Morth Dakota it's no exception.
+In North Dakota, it's no exception.
 Moberg said many people think of northern Minnesota when they talk of beautiful scenery, but there is a lot to offer in North Dakota, too.

 "There's some really unique beauty," Moberg said.

-The purpose of the trails, he said, are to allow the public to see the natural, historic, scenic and cultural resources in America.
+The purpose of the trail, he said, are to allow the public to see the natural, historic, scenic and cultural resources in America.
 Thus, many are designed to highlight these treasures.

 He's also trying to work on developing the trail further in central North Dakota along Lake Sakakawea's shoreline where some "spectacular views" could be added.

-Of the 475 miles of planned trails in North Dakota, Davis said 250 miles are completed.
+Of the 475 miles of the planned trail in North Dakota, Davis said 250 miles are completed.
 In Minnesota, 600 miles out of the 850 miles have been developed.

-Davis has high praise for the volunteers such as Moberg and others who selflessly give of their time to work on maintaining the trails..
+Davis has high praise for volunteers such as Moberg and others who selflessly give of their time to work on maintaining the trail.

 "Some of the volunteers don't even like to hike," he said.